-If fatigue is a major issue then looking at the mitochondrial markers and neurotransmitter metabolites is going to be important too, while the imbalance may be caused by gut issues it is often helpful to get energy production working and clients feeling better as a priority.
+If fatigue is a major issue then looking at the mitochondrial markers and neurotransmitter metabolites is going to be important too, while the imbalance may be caused by gut issues it is often helpful to get energy metabolism working and clients feeling better as a priority.

-Lifestyle factors like diet, sleep and stress reduction is also important, supplements won’t replace a lack of sleep or a diet high in processed refined foods.
+Lifestyle factors like diet, sleep, and stress reduction is also important, supplements won’t replace a lack of sleep or a diet high in processed refined foods.
 Diet and lifestyle improvements should be the basis of any health program.

-This does not replace doing a pathology test as this can still give valuable information, but for many people, the results come back “fine” and they are told everything is ok, even though they know something is wrong
+This does not replace doing a pathology test as this can still give valuable information, but for many people, the results come back “fine” and they are told everything is ok, even though they know something is wrong.